hexawyz/Exo/Docs/Razer DeathAdder V2 Pro.md

 Also, it seems that the value can quickly fluctuate sometimes (e.g. `ca` to `c7` to `ca`).
 Given the values observed, I'm assuming that the [0..255] values are actually [0..100] scaled up to [0..255] for some reason.
+The last byte could be the device index maybe, however, it is weird that the device index does not seem to exist on the external power notification.
+The two bytes before seem to be correlated with external power, but it is difficult to know what they mean exactly, as one byte would be enough for external power status.

 ### Function/Register based protocol